Linux 6.18 Kernel for RTL8196E¶

 vmlinuz.bin - Add Realtek header (cvimg) →

-Key Patches¶
+Key patches¶

-- Lexra MIPS support (no ll/sc instructions)
+- Lexra MIPS support (kernel-side

-- RTL8196E SoC and board support
+ll/sc/syncemulation, atomics, memory barriers) - RTL8196E SoC and board support (devicetree, platform drivers)

 🙏 Credits¶